Profile: Uli al-Baas

 Affiliate relationships:

-- Liwa Dir al-Sahel (Shield of the Coast Brigade), led by Miqdad Fatiha (coastal region).
-This alliance faced some difficulties later, although there are some early indications that members of Liwa Dir al-Sahel joined UAB.
+- Liwa Dir al-Sahel (Shield of the Coast Brigade), led by Miqdad Fatiha and focused on the coastal region.
+This alliance faced some difficulties later, though there are some early indications that members of Liwa Dir al-Sahel joined UAB.

-- Ghosts of the Spirit of Resistance Forces (Ashbah Rouh al-Muqawama), led by Dr. Abdulhamid al-Shamali (eastern Syria).
-These claims are unverified.
+- Ashbah Rouh al-Muqawama (Ghosts of the Spirit of Resistance Forces), led by Dr. Abdulhamid al-Shamali and focused on eastern Syria.
+This claim alliance is unverified.

-- Saraya al-Areen (Companies of the Den): Claimed paramilitary subunit led by Colonel Hashim Abu Shuaib, focused on southern Syria.
-According to UAB’s July 8 statement Hashim Abu Shuaib assumed the role of Head of Mobilization & Organization.
+- Saraya al-Areen (Companies of the Den): Claimed paramilitary subunit led by Col. Hashim Abu Shuaib and focused on southern Syria.
+According to UAB’s July 8 statement, he assumed the role of head of mobilization and organization.

-- Syrian Popular Resistance – claimed to have participated in the May 2025 conference.
+- Syrian Popular Resistance: Claimed to participate in the May 2025 conference.

 Subordinate elements:

-- Two Telegram channels: Primary outlet for propaganda, eulogies, political statements, and video content
+- Two Telegram channels that serve as UAB's primary outlet for propaganda, eulogies, political statements, and video content.